Klagenfurt: Foundation

-Legend has it that Klagenfurt was founded after a group of brave men slayed an abominable winged "lindwurm" from the moors adjoining the lake, which was preying on the nearby duchy.
+Legend has it that Klagenfurt was founded after a group of brave men slew an abominable winged "lindwurm" from the moors adjoining the lake, which was preying on the nearby duchy.
 The legend says that a tower at the edge of the moor was erected to watch out for the dragon, and that the dragon was baited using a bull fitted with a chain and hook, which caught the beast's palatal.
 A village was subsequently founded on the battlesite, which later expanded into a town, while the watchtower made way for a castle.
-The feat is commemorated by a grandiose 9-ton Renaissance monument in the city centre.
+The feat is commemorated by a grandiose 9-ton Renaissance monument, the Lindwurmbrunnen, in the city centre.

 Historically, the place was founded by the Spanheim Duke Herman as a stronghold sited across the commercial routes in the area.
 Its first mention dates from the late 12th century in a document in which Duke Ulric II. exempted St. Paul's Abbey from the toll charge "in foro Chlagenvurth".
 That settlement occupied an area that was subject to frequent flooding, so in 1246 Duke Herman's son, Duke Bernhard von Spanheim, moved it to a safer position and is thus considered to be the actual founder of the market place, which in 1252 received a city charter.